WSU Health Sciences Spokane Campus Alerts

 COVID-19: Stay Home, Stay Healthy

 On March 23, 2020, Washington Governor Jay Inslee issued a “Stay Home, Stay Healthy” order related to COVID-19 directing Washingtonians to stay home unless absolutely necessary or a person’s job is considered essential.
-The order was extended and is in effect until midnight on May 4, 2020.
+The order was extended and has been amended multiple times since.

-To comply with the order, the only WSU Health Sciences Spokane (WSU Spokane) faculty and staff who are now allowed on campus are those who are considered essential to operations.
+To comply with the order, the only WSU Health Sciences Spokane (WSU Spokane) faculty and staff who are now allowed on campus are those who are considered essential to operations, though research operations have resumed.
 Supervisors are working with their teams to determine.
 Remote operations are now in effect.
 Students are no longer allowed on campus and online classes will continue as scheduled.

 Buildings on campus are locked and can only be accessed with a staff or student ID card.